Breizh

 The Coast of Legends

-Make the most of your comfortable stay at Slow Village, our open-air hotel in Breizh Légende, North Finistère, to explore a wild and bewitching stretch of coastline: the Côte des Légendes.
+Enjoy a comfortable stay at Slow Village, our hotel surrounded by nature in Breizh Légendes in northern Finistère, and explore a stretch of wild and enchanting coastline: the Côte des Légendes.

 Where is the Côte des Légendes?

-The Côte des Légendes is a small fragment of the Breton coastline located in North Finistère, about 15 minutes by car from the seaside resort of Brest.
+The Côte des Légendes is a small stretch of the Brittany coastline located in northern Finistère, about 30 minutes by car from the seaside resort of Brest.

-You can also consult our map of North Finistère.
+You can also consult our map of northern Finistère.

 Landscapes and nature on the Côte des Légendes

-The Côte des Légendes in Northern Brittany is a wild, jagged coastline that appeals to lovers of nature and wide-open spaces.
+The Côte des Légendes in northern Brittany is a wild and rugged coastline that appeals to lovers of nature and wide open spaces.

-As you fill your lungs with iodized air, you'll discover sandy beaches and imposing cliffs plunging into the sea, an astonishing contrast that reflects the character of its inhabitants.
-Take a stroll along the coastal paths to discover hidden coves and pebble beaches, with distant views of Ile Vierge, Ile de Batz and many other Breton treasures.
+As you fill your lungs with the salty sea air, you'll discover sandy beaches and imposing cliffs plunging into the sea, a striking contrast that reflects the strong character of the locals.
+Enjoy walks along the coastal paths to discover hidden coves and pebble beaches, with views in the distance of Île Vierge, Île de Batz, and many other Breton treasures.

-This coast is home to three Natura 2000 areas: Goulven Bay, the Langazel peat bog in Ploudaniel and the Curnic marsh in Guissény.
+This coastline is home to three Natura 2000 classified areas: Goulven Bay, the Langazel peat bog in Ploudaniel, and the Curnic marsh in Guissény.

-These three protected natural areas are a delight for hikers and birdwatchers, who can use their binoculars to observe rare species of birds in their natural habitat.
+These three protected natural areas are a delight for hikers and birdwatchers, who can use their binoculars to observe rare bird species in their natural habitat.

-Rocks are omnipresent on the Côte des Légendes.
-They come in all shapes and sizes.
-If you take the time to observe them, you'll notice an aura of mystery hovering over these huge granite blocks.
+The rocks, which are everywhere, play a major role on the Côte des Légendes.
+They come in all sizes and shapes.
+If you take the time to observe them, you can sense an aura of mystery hanging over these enormous blocks of granite.

 What secrets do they hold?
-Some locals say they are giants transformed into stone.
-When the weather's fine, the Côte des Légendes is a life-size playground for swimming and a host of water-based activities such as surfing, kitesurfing, sailing, stand-up paddling, kayaking, sand yachting, fishing on foot or at sea, depending on the tides.
+Some locals claim that they are giants turned to stone.
+On sunny days, the Côte des Légendes is a life-size playground ideal for swimming and many water activities such as surfing, kitesurfing, sailing, stand-up paddleboarding, kayaking, sand yachting, and fishing on foot or at sea, depending on the tides.

-Other outdoor activities include climbing, trail running and cycling.
-Like the rest of the Breton coastline, this stretch of coast is crossed by the GR34 or sentier des Douaniers.
+Other outdoor activities such as rock climbing, trail running, and cycling are also popular here.
+Like the rest of the Brittany coastline, this stretch of coast is crossed by the GR34, or Customs Officers' Trail.

-For a few hours or a few days, you can follow the path along the cliffs, sometimes venturing onto the beaches of Finistère.
+For a few hours or a few days, you will follow the trail that runs along the cliffs and sometimes ventures onto the beaches of Finistère.
+Whether you are a casual walker or an experienced hiker, it is difficult to remain indifferent to the landscapes of northern Finistère.

-The itinerary has a low gradient.
-The walks are child-friendly and you can easily adapt the length of your hike.
+The route has a slight incline.
+The walks are suitable for children and you can easily adjust the length of your hike.

 The Côte des Légendes takes on a different look in each of the four seasons.